The Practice of the Presence of God, Revisited

 2. God’s way of faith: Our faith focuses our heart on the object of its faith.
 Our heart reflects what it is beholding and believing to give us meaning and purpose.
-We will look at Logotherapy to make more conscious our life meanings and to live more consistently with those meanings.
+We will look at Logotherapy to be more conscious of our life meanings and live more consistently with them.

 3. God’s kingdom within (Luke 17:21): God is both transcendent and immanent, King and Servant.
 God’s paradoxical revelation of Himself explains life’s paradoxes.
 Dialectical Behavioral Therapy will be introduced to help identify our central life paradoxes which God uniquely defines and resolves for us.

 4. God’s will to love (Ephesians 2:4-7): We best understand God’s will in His love.
 God’s love is distinct from human love because His love is holy, unconditional and complete.
 We will use Attachment Theory to help explain our conflict with God’s love, which God alone can resolve.